umlet/CricketNetRunRateRodeo.jl/README.md

 <br>
 <br>

-The visualize overall run rates RR, we can now simply add such vectors!
+The visualize overall run rates RR, we can now simply add such vectors.
 Let's do it step by step, and look at two matches of our team against two opponents.

 * Here is the first match -- our team (Italy, in blue) beat Australia (orange) by 63 runs; Australia were fast, but bowled out in their chase: